KendrickAng/stable_baselines/README.md

 ## Model
 ![Model](images/software_model.jpg)

-The Gym environment replaces the Drive Agent (top-left), which then communicates with the Pi camera and receives feedback from the motorised car.
+The Drive Agent includes an additional Gym Environment (top-left), which then communicates with the Pi camera and receives feedback from the motorised car.
+* The Gym Environment consists of the underlying SAC model, a Car Controller and a Car Server.
+It models the actual task environment of the car learning agent.
+* The Car Controller implements the business logic for checking if the car has left the track, reward calculation at each time step, etc..
+* The Car Server provides a socket channel for the Drive Agent to send commands to the car actuators, which move the car accordingly.